-(a) Buy Bets: In addition to the payout odds set forth in Section 4 above, for place bets to win on 4,5,6,8,9 and 10, the casino may offer a player the option of receiving true odds on these bets in return for the player paying to the casino, at the time of making the bet, a percentage of the amount wagered which in no event shall exceed five percent of such wager.
+(a) Buy Bets: In addition to the payout odds set forth in Section 4 above, for place bets to win on 4, 5, 6, 8, 9 and 10, the casino may offer a player the option of receiving true odds on these bets in return for the player paying to the casino, at the time of making the bet, a percentage of the amount wagered which in no event shall exceed five percent of such wager.
 Under such circumstances, the casino shall conform to the odds listed below in paying off winning wagers on these bets:

+BET

-BET ODDS
+ODDS

-4 to Win 2 to 1
+4 to Win 5 2 to 1

-5 to Win 3 to 2
+to Win 6 3 to 2

-6 to Win 6 to 5
+to Win 8 to 6 to 5

-8 to Win 6 to 5
+Win 9 to 6 to 5

-9 to Win 3 to 2
+Win 3 to 2

 10 to Win 2 to 1

-(b) Lay Bets: In addition to or in lieu of the payout odds set forth in Section 4 above, for place bets to lose on 4,5,6,8,9 and 10, the casino may offer a player true odds on these bets in return for the player paying to the casino, at the time of making the bet, a percentage of the amount the player could win on such bet which in no event shall exceed 5 percent of such wager.
+(b) Lay Bets: In addition to or in lieu of the payout odds set forth in Section 4 above, for place bets to lose on 4, 5, 6, 8, 9 and 10, the casino may offer a player true odds on these bets in return for the player paying to the casino, at the time of making the bet, a percentage of the amount the player could win on such bet which in no event shall exceed 5 percent of such wager.
 Under such circumstances, the casino shall conform to the odds listed below in paying off winning wagers on these bets:

-BET ODDS

-4 to Lose 1 to 2

-5 to Lose 2 to 3

-6 to lose 5 to 6

-8 to Lose 5 to 6

-9 to Lose 2 to 3
+BET ODDS 4 to Lose 5 to Lose 6 to Lose 8 to Lose 9 to Lose 10 to Lose $\begin{array}{cccccccccccccccccccccccccccccccccccc$

-10 to Lose 1 to 2

-- (c) Except as provided for in subsections (a) and (b) of this Section, the casino shall not charge any percentage, fee or vigorish to a player in making any wager in the game of craps. - SECTION 6.
-SUPPLEMENTAL WAGERS MADE AFTER COME OUT ROLL IN SUPPORT OF PASS; DON'T PASS; COME AND DON'T COME BETS (TAKING AND LAYING ODDS). - (a) Whenever a player makes a Pass Bet and a total of 4, 5, 6, 8, 9 or 10 is thrown on the come out roll, he shall have the right to make an additional wager in support of the Pass Bet which may be limited by the casino to an amount double or equal to the amount of the original Pass Bet.
-If, in such circumstances, the
+(c) Except as provided for in subsections (a) and (b) of this Section, the casino shall not charge any percentage, fee or vigorish to a player in making any wager in the game of craps.

+SECTION 6.
+SUPPLEMENTAL WAGERS MADE AFTER COME OUT ROLL IN SUPPORT OF PASS; DON'T PASS; COME AND DON'T COME BETS (TAKING ANO LAYING ODDS).

+(a) Whenever a player makes a Pass Bet and a total of 4, 5, 6, 8, 9 or 10 is thrown on the come out roll, he shall have the right to make an additional wager in support of the Pass Bet which may be limited by the casino to an amount double or equal to the amount of the original Pass Bet.
+If, in such circumstances, the of 4, 5, 6, 8, 9 or 10 is thrown on the come out roll, he shall have the right to make an additional wager in support of the Don't Pass Bet which may be limited by the casino to an amount so calculated as to provide winnings not in excess of the amount originally wagered on the Don't Pass Bet.
+If, in such circumstances, the Don't Pass Bet wins, the original amount of the Don't Pass Bet shall be paid at odds of 1 to 1 and supplemental amount shall be paid at odds of 1 to 2 if the come out point was 4 or 10, 2 to 3 if the come out point was 5 or 9, and 5 to 6 if the come out point was 6 or 8.